Programming641/computer_vision_algorithm3/README.md

 Directory structure

-For this to work, you need to have below directory structure execution directory where you execute python script files.
+For this to work, you need to have below directory structure.

+execution directory is where you execute python script files.
 Let's call this "top directory"

 top directory